Crautomation/airelogic-ui-test/README.md

 - Validate main colour combinations have a minimum of AA rating in the tool

 Load Testing
 - Utilising tooling such as JMeter or Gatling, test the site under extreme load for performance issues.

+Security
+- I would want to further test things such as SQL/JS injection with someone more proficient in that area.

 ### Bugs Found
 1. The score continues even when outside the game screen.